-Airbnb is such a wonderful way to connect travelers to your property and earn serious income.
-That being said it can also become very time consuming if you are doing everything yourself.
+Being an Airbnb host is a great way to connect with travelers to your property and earn serious income.
+That being said it can also become very time-consuming as an Airbnb host if you are doing everything yourself.
 Ever feel like hosting is taking over your life?
 Read on to learn a few tricks to spend less time in the laundry room and more time enjoying that extra income!

-Host Time Waster #1 : Waiting for Guests to arrive…and Waiting and Waiting.
+Airbnb Host Time Waster #1: Waiting for Guests to arrive…and Waiting and Waiting.

-Are you a host who greets your guests personally and gives them a tour of the property every time?
-If so, your probably finding yourself waiting around for guests with delayed flights or those who stop on the road for dinner.
-For the first year of hosting I did exactly this.
-I was a newbie and I thought welcoming guests at the door would somehow ensure a 5 star review.
-Most guests were on time but others I would need to cancel plans depending on a guest’s ETA.
-After several guests who did not communicate arrival times or gave a vague ‘later afternoon’, I wanted to try something different: Self check-In.
+Are you an Airbnb host who greets your guests personally and gives them a tour of the property every time?
+If so, you are probably finding yourself waiting around for guests with delayed flights or those who stop on the road for dinner.
+For the first year of hosting, I did exactly this.
+I was a newbie and I thought welcoming guests at the door would somehow ensure a 5-star review.
+Most guests were on time but I would need to cancel plans depending on a guest’s ETA.
+After several guests who did not communicate arrival times or gave a vague ‘later afternoon’, I wanted to try something different: Self-check-In.

-Some guests love being checked in but I felt others were uncomfortable and there was awkward chit-chat.
-I asked myself what do I prefer when I say at an Airbnb?
-My answer was self – check in so I decided to do an experiment and try self check-In for a month.
+Some guests love being checked in by their Airbnb host but I felt others were uncomfortable and there was awkward chit-chat.
+I asked myself what do I prefer when I say at an Airbnb.
+My answer was self -check in so I decided to do an experiment and try self-check-In for a month.
 I never went back.

-To replace your personal tour, as sweet as it is, you simply need to create a clear step-by -step check in guide via the Airbnb App that you can set up with pictures.
-You simply attach it to the message you send you guests a couple days before they arrive.
+To replace your personal tour, as sweet as it is, you simply need to create a clear step-by-step check-in guide via the Airbnb App that you can set up with pictures.
+You simply attach it to the message you send your guests a couple of days before they arrive.

 - Click on Listings on the bottom menu bar of the app.